willyvaessen/100DaysofCode/README.md

 building a complete keyboard and adapted that to a numeric keyboard.
 NOW, I want to work out that keyboard "to perfection" so I'm playing around with the design, to make it fit nicely on the screen.

+## 16 October 2023

+A new week and a new idea to work on.
+Or rather, an idea that I had for quite some time, but for which I have found a possibly interesting resource to help me build it.
+After building the virtual keyboard this past weekend, I came across three video's by the same person, so I'm looking into that to see if it can help me build the chat application that I have in mind.

+UPDATE: Worked on the chat app, but it turned out to be less useful than expected in terms of actually chatting.
+Despite that, the explanation was quite clear, and I did learn a little more about DOM manipulation.

+Also, if time permits, I'll work on tweaking the practice app a little more.